findcanary/roost/README.md

     db-name: MySQL DB name
     project: Project key
     storage: Local path where DB dumps are located
-    table-groups: Table groups for stripping dtabases during exporting
+    table-groups: Table groups for stripping databases during exporting

 The configuration is searched in various places then merged, if config keys found in more than one file they are overwritten.
 Here are places and priorities for the configuration (from lowest to highest):

 * **Internal**: `config/config.yml` the configuration contains the default `table-groups` for stripping M2 databases during export